Colorfulstan/typed-overwolf/README.md

-# THIS REPOSITORY IS NO LONGER MAINTAINED.
-PLEASE USE [THIS REPOSITORY](https://github.com/Colorfulstan/overwolf-dts) instead
+# THIS REPOSITORY IS CURRENTLY NO LONGER MAINTAINED.
+Ideally, there will be a @types version at some point found in [this repo](https://github.com/Colorfulstan/overwolf-dts).
+You still can use this type definitions, and contributions for updates are welcome.

 # Overwolf-types
 typescript definitions for overwolf API